thomasha1310/jlox-interpreter/README.md

 # jLox Interpreter

-This is a work-in-progress interpreter built in Java for the Lox language following Robert Nystrom's "Crafting Interpreters" guide.
+This is a work-in-progress interpreter built in Java for the Lox language following Bob Nystrom's ["Crafting Interpreters" guide](https://craftinginterpreters.com/).

 ## Features